Employers must submit Form 1099 to their vendors and contractors by Jan. 31 — here's what you need to know about that process.

 As is the case for anything tax-related, keeping accurate and comprehensive records is the best way to stay compliant with these forms.

-"Employers should make sure they are closely tracking all independent contractors so that anyone who meets or exceeds the 1099-M payment threshold receives a Form 1099," says Feeney.
+"Employers should make sure they are closely tracking all independent contractors so that anyone who meets or exceeds the 1099-NEC payment threshold receives a Form 1099," says Feeney.

 Finally, start processing these forms and reviewing your own tax situation as soon as possible.
 With the January 31 deadline coming up, you want to give yourself some breathing room to check whether you need to send out Forms 1099 as you prepare to receive the documents for your own return.

 [Webcast] The Future of Work & "Gig Economy" How will you manage the compliance risk associated with using freelancers at scale?
 What can we learn from companies who've already done so?
 Launch this webcast for the latest information.